 NO. GOAL ACTIONS KEY PERFORMANCE MEASURES WHEN RESOURCES REQUIRED 1 Pet owners to gain a better understanding Develop a targeted education program on the legal obligations of owning a dog and/or cat (New).
 Program developed and delivered over the life of this Plan.
 Year 1 & ongoing Internal/ External of their legal obligations and of responsible pet ownership.
-This program could include online materials (e.g. interviews, videos, tips) and practical sessions on: Greater compliance over the life of this Plan observed " Legal responsibilities of pet ownership through a reduction in compliance for dog offences. " Unpacking effective control and an Importance of dog training and socialisation Understanding your dog's body language and capabilities " Managing nuisance barking.
+This program could include online materials (e.g. interviews, videos, tips) and practical sessions on: Greater compliance over the life of this Plan observed " Legal responsibilities of pet ownership through a reduction in compliance for dog offences. " Unpacking effective control aug officiation. " Importance of dog training and socialisation " Understanding your dog's body language and capabilities " Managing nuisance barking.
 The practical sessions could include collaborating with professional dog trainers/behaviourists to give out advice around responsible dog ownership and control at popular locations i.e. Big 4 ovals.
 Develop a 'Welcome to Unley' pet owners kit for new dog owners.
-(New) Information kit prepared and Year 2 Internal " This kit could include:" Laws and responsibilities accessible in electronic format.
-Greater awareness of " List of parks and associated dog controls legal responsibilities and compliance Practical application of effective control. observed through a reduction in compliance for dog offences.
+(New) Information kit prepared and Year 2 Internal This kit could include: Laws and responsibilities accessible in electronic format. " List of parks and associated dog controls Greater awareness of legal responsibilities and compliance " Practical application of effective control. observed through a reduction in compliance for dog offences.
 2 Improve communication process and procedures.
 Review and improve communication processes and systems regarding dog and cat complaints and enquires.
 (New) Review completed and recommendations presented for consideration.
 Year 2 Internal Improved customer service experience observed through customer satisfaction results.
 Review and update Standard Review undertaken.
-Year 1 Internal
+Year 1 Internal Operating Procedures for the management of dogs.
+Procedures updated.